 In addition to the farm a lot of cherished items were also passed down, including a huge wooden trunk made by my great-great-great-uncle as an over-sized tool box for his job as a coffin builder.
 A timely visit to my grandmother's house in the 1980s saved a straw fan she threw in the trash as "old and no good."
 She said it was her great-grandmother's church fan!
 I also have several handmade quilts from that great-grandmother.

-When I started online research I took each family line as far as I could.
-That included lines of in-laws and spouses who were no relation.
-Since 2018 I've been purging those unrelated lines.
+When I began researching I took each family line as far as I could, including lines of no-relation in-laws and spouses.
+Since 2018 I've been purging unrelated lines.

-Many folks have contacted me about having their private info listed, but I hate to tell you -- 99% of the information on GenThreads is readily available online.
-Removing it from GenThreads will not keep it from the world.
-That said, I DO NOT share addresses and phone numbers like some sites do!
+Sometimes people contact me about having their info shared.
+But 99% of your personal data is already publicly available online.
+Removal from GenThreads will not keep it from the world.
+That said, I NEVER share addresses and phone numbers like some websites do!

-When I started online research I took each family line as far as I could.
-That included lines of in-laws and spouses who were no relation.
-Since 2018 I've been purging those unrelated lines.
+When I began researching I took each family line as far as I could, including lines of no-relation in-laws and spouses.
+Since 2018 I've been purging unrelated lines.

-Many folks have contacted me about having their private info listed, but I hate to tell you -- 99% of the information on GenThreads is readily available online.
-Removing it from GenThreads will not keep it from the world.
-That said, I DO NOT share addresses and phone numbers like some sites do!
+Sometimes people contact me about having their info shared.
+But 99% of your personal data is already publicly available online.
+Removal from GenThreads will not keep it from the world.
+That said, I NEVER share addresses and phone numbers like some websites do!

-Send an email or catch me on Facebook.
-I usually get right back to you.
-I've enjoyed finding new cousins over the years and have even met a few in person.
+I've found new cousins over the years and even met a few relatives and other researchers in person.
 Please stop by whenever you're near.
 I love to sit and chat awhile!
-If you find an error in my files please let me know!!
+If you find an error in my files please let me know by sending an email or catching me on Facebook.
+I usually get right back to you.

 |